 If anyone can accurately predict the market every time, he will be trading and making money instead of sharing it with anyone.

-When you aren’t sure?
+When aren’t you sure?

-If you trade based on what others tell you and aren’t sure of the support and resistance levels to generate stop loss and target, you will be tempted to book profit either too soon or get trapped and re-enter in the stock again at higher levels.
+If you trade based on what others tell you and aren’t sure of the support and resistance levels to generate stop loss and target, you will be tempted to book profit either too soon or get trapped and re-enter the stock again at higher levels.

 Conclusion